Work health and safety for QBuild

 Completing the induction

-You can complete the induction at any time after your successful BAS registration or subcontractor approval.
+You can complete the induction at any time after your successful QBuild registration or subcontractor approval.

 The induction takes about 30 minutes and involves a short assessment.